jmabie94/MVC-Tech-Blog-Rebuild/README.md

 Utilizing the Application is simple!

-Option A - Use the Heroku deployment directly by way of (heroku link).
+Option A - Use the Heroku deployment directly by way of https://warm-headland-51118.herokuapp.com/.

 Option B - Clone the repo: